 When you have completed construction of the Rochester cloak look through the tube.
 If the image is distorted it is likely that you did something wrong.

-Using the two lasers stacked on top of each other, align the lasers to the principle axis.
+Using the two lasers stacked on top of each other, align the lasers to the principle axis with both the Cloak and the lasers resting on a table.
+Use the washers to raise the lasers so that they are centered on the principle axis.
 Investigate how the light refracts when it passes through the lenses and the Rochester cloak.
 Use your small piece of paper or Post-it® note to determine the location of the laser beams along the path.

 Draw a ray diagram of the Rochester cloak to scale using the provided paper.
 In your drawing note the following items.